clustermin/wp-fastcron/readme.txt

 === FastCron ===
 Contributors: fastcron
-Tags: wp-cron, cronjob, cron job, wordpress cron, fastcron, online cronjob, web cron Requires at least: 2.9
+Tags: wp-cron, cronjob, cron job, online cronjob, web cron Requires at least: 2.9
 Tested up to: 6.6
 Stable tag: 1.0.0
+License: GPLv2 or later

 This plugin will set up a free cronjob at FastCron to run your wp-cron.php file automatically.
 Completely free, no registration required.